nccgroup/redsnarf/readme.txt

 Retrieve Local Hashes
 =======================

-Retrieve Local Hashes from a single machine using weak local credetials and clearing the Security event log ./redsnarf.py -H ip=10.0.0.50 -uC security
+Retrieve Local Hashes from a single machine using weak local credentials and clearing the Security event log ./redsnarf.py -H ip=10.0.0.50 -uC security

-Retrieve Local Hashes from a single machine using weak local credetials and clearing the application event log ./redsnarf.py -H ip=10.0.0.50 -uC application
+Retrieve Local Hashes from a single machine using weak local credentials and clearing the application event log ./redsnarf.py -H ip=10.0.0.50 -uC application

 Retrieve Local Hashes from a single machine using local administrator credentials